Epidemiology of malnutrition: United States

-According to the United States Department of Agriculture in 2015, 50 million Americans experienced food insecurity in 2009, including 17 million children.
-This represents nearly one in four American children.
+According to the United States Department of Agriculture, 47.4 million million people lived in food-insecure houses in 2023, including 14 million children.
+This represents nearly one in five American children.

-Although the United States Department of Agriculture reported in 2012 that an estimated 85.5 percent of households in the country are food secure, millions of people in America struggle with the threat of hunger or experience hunger on a daily basis.
+Although the United States Department of Agriculture reported in 2023 that an estimated 86.5 percent percent of households in the country are food secure, millions of people in America struggle with the threat of hunger or experience hunger on a daily basis.
 The USDA defines food security as the economic condition of a household wherein which there is reliable access to a sufficient amount of food so all household members can lead a healthy productive life.
 Hunger is most commonly related to poverty since a lack of food helps perpetuate the cycle of poverty.
-Most obviously, when individuals live in poverty they lack the financial resources to purchase food or pay for unexpected events, such as a medical emergency.
+Individuals living in poverty lack the financial resources to purchase food or pay for unexpected events, such as a medical emergency.
 When such emergencies arise, families are forced to cut back on food spending so they can meet the financial demands of the unexpected emergency.
-There is not one single cause of hunger but rather a complex interconnected web of various factors.
-Some of the most vulnerable populations to hunger are the elderly, children, people from a low socioeconomic status, and minority groups; however, hunger's impact is not limited to these individuals.
+Although hunger affects various groups across the United States, children, people from low socioeconomic backgrounds, and minority groups, are statistically overrepresented among those experiencing hunger.

 The largest nonprofit food relief organization in the United States, Feeding America, feeds 46.5 million citizens a year to address the nation's food insecurity issue.
 This equates to one in seven Americans requiring their aid in a given year.
 An organization that focuses on providing food for the elderly population is Meals on Wheels, which is a nonprofit that delivers meals to seniors' homes.
 The government also works towards providing relief through programs such as the Supplemental Nutrition Assistance Program (SNAP) which was formerly known to the public as Food Stamps.
 Another well known government program is the National School Lunch Program (NSLP) which provides free or reduced lunches to students who qualify for the program.